dmeehan1968/junie-explorer/README.md

 ### Worker Stats

 Enable worker statistics reporting with `WORKER_STATS={interval}` environment variable.
 This will print statistics on current worker activity every `interval` seconds.
+Setting to 0 will disable (as will omitting the variable), and you can use fractions of a second.

 ##  Development